cb125/Dynamics/README.md

 Matt's slogan for the seminar: "there's something dynamic about language, but we can't account for that by folding those dynamics into the truth/update conditions of our connectives."

+*Thanks to Dan Harris, Jeremy Kuhn, and Matt Mandelkern for comments on this syllabus.*

 ## Tentative schedule